Friendly security without compromise

 • Cloud User Synchronization

 We proudly provide support for the two single sign-on protocols SAML and Kerberos.
 In addition, we have built connectors for synchronizing users and groups from popular cloud-based user directories.
 This enables you to manage your users' roles for your Atlassian server products in one centralized place.
 The connecor feature works elegantly together with SAML.
 Using our add-on makes it possible to combine Kerberos, SAML and regular username/password-based login, in a flexible way.
+TRY OUR PRODUCTS

 So which SSO solution do I choose, you say?